Listen: Gary Bagby explains his fear of death – and of missing Star Wars – to Sam Robinson.

-While the image of someone getting terrified about missing a Hollywood blockbuster may sound amusing, Gary’s experience is an outworking of a serious mental struggle.
+While the image of someone getting terrified of missing a Hollywood blockbuster may sound amusing, Gary’s experience is an outworking of a serious mental struggle.

 In a two-part blog post on the topic, titled Death Anxiety And The Force, Gary wrote that the thought of “missing out” has been a major player in his death anxiety.

-Other factors have included doubts about his faith, fear of the unkown, and wondering about the timing and the nature of his death.
+Other factors have included doubts about his faith, fear of the unknown, and wondering about the timing and the nature of his death.

 “It mainly hits at night,” he said.
 “The times where I’m laying in bed, trying to fall asleep, and my mind is just processing things.”